 While the topic is a bit tongue-in-cheek, the basic plumbing information is something your potential customers will likely be interested in.
 By adding the zombie angle, you’re able to capitalize on popular entertainment.
 Try posting this article on the same day as the premiere of a new episode of The Walking Dead.
 Ideally, this will tie your post into a popular trending topic, increasing its exposure substantially.

 In January of this year, Facebook users broadcast over 100 million hours of video.
 Of this, Live Video was viewed almost three times as much as recorded videos.
-This is right in line with Facebook users increasing interest in finding the newest, most up-to-date info.
+This right in line with Facebook users increasing interest in finding the newest, most up-to-date info.

 The Changing “Face” of Facebook